 But life, work and relationships are not easy.
 Everyone struggles.
 Indeed, it is perfectly normal to suffer psychologically as we go through life.
 Although you may feel broken at times, you are not.
 You are doing the best you can under challenging circumstances.

 Acceptance and Commitment Therapy

-I use Acceptance and Commitment Therapy (ACT), an approach that helps clients to develop workable options that move them towards a happier life, rather than focusing on the past.
-Think of anything that could be called a disorder such as worry, depression, burnout, grief, anger, perfectionism, OCD, anxiety, PTSD, chronic pain or bipolar (to name just a few).
-At the heart of each of these lies a similar pattern of behaviour: trying – in vain – to fight or avoid our suffering.
-In fact, we humans spend so much time fighting against our own thoughts and feelings it can leave us feeling even more confused, trapped, frustrated, drained or fearful.
+Mick uses Acceptance and Commitment Therapy (ACT), an approach that helps clients to develop workable options that move them towards a happier life, rather than focusing on the past.
+Think of anything that could be called a disorder such as any kind of addictions (substance or behavioural) or compulsions (including OCD) and the worry, depression, burnout, grief, anger, perfectionism and anxiety that comes with them.
+At the heart of each of these lies a similar behavioural pattern: trying continuously to fight against our own thoughts and feelings, which can leave us feeling confused, trapped, frustrated, drained or fearful.
 Over time this can destroy our intimate, social and working relationships.
 Yet, for many of us this battle is repeated every single day.
 Does this sound familiar?

-Counselling psychology can help transform your current crisis into an opportunity for self-growth, where you discover strengths you may have forgotten and start behaving more like the person you want to be.
-My role is to help hold your pain as – together – we investigate your patterns of thinking and behaving, so you can use less energy fighting against yourself and spend more time moving towards a more meaningful and enjoyable life (in spite of the inevitable suffering that comes along with it).
+The right therapy can transform your current crisis into an opportunity for self-growth, where you discover strengths you may have forgotten and start behaving more like the person you want to be.
+My role is to help investigate your patterns of thinking and behaving, so you can use less energy fighting against yourself and spend more time moving towards a more meaningful and enjoyable life (in spite of the inevitable suffering that comes along with it).

 Clinical experience and specialisms